facebookarchive/rng.io/readme.md

 ### H.API

-Derive and assert the existence of an API that may be prefixed.
-Prefixes can be tested by optionally.
+Derive and assert the existence of an API that may or may not be prefixed and prefix testing is optional.
 This function exists to simplify the testing of new host object APIs that may exist in prefixed form.

 The following prefixes are tested: